Paris Paralympics kick off with dazzling opening ceremony – DW – 08/29/2024

 Like the opening ceremony of the Olympics Games in July, the Paralympics opening ceremony also took outside of a stadium.

-Throughout the show, dancers and musicians with and without disabilities performed on stage together to show their strength together.
+Throughout the show, dancers and musicians with and without disabilities performed on stage to portray their strength together.

 Paralympic Committee President Andrew Parsons used his speech to call for a more inclusive world.